UK business warns Cameron against huge EU gamble

 Some are pushing for a referendum that could, if the "no" vote wins, end Britain's 40-year membership in the club, leaving the world's sixth largest economy to deal with the EU on similar terms to outsiders Switzerland and Norway, which have to follow much of the bloc's rules but have no power to influence them.

-With polls showing a slim majority of Britons favoring an exit, critics, including many in the business community, say Cameron's tactics constitute a huge gamble.
+With polls showing a slim majority of Britons favouring an exit, critics, including many in the business community, say Cameron's tactics constitute a huge gamble.

 All the executives who spoke to Reuters were sympathetic to Cameron's situation in that they want to see the bloc reformed, but they believe it is far better to do so from within the 27-country group than risk finding Britain on the outside.